Setting Up a Design System

 - Symbols — All are grouped by categories and sorted according to the symbol’s type (Colors, Buttons, Inputs, etc., we will cover all groups just a bit further).

 Yep, these 5 pages are making a perfect playground to quickly design apps and website, that saves me tons of hours as a designer.
 But now let’s move to the Get Started page to begin preparing our system to match the basics of our Brand.

-Frames by default contains 10 colors that can be changed globally across the document, you only need to select Fill layers and overwrite them with new properties, then apply the changes, and voila everything is synced and new color is now available for all components that have Color attribute in the overrides menu!
+Frames by default contain ten colors that can be changed globally across the document, you only need to select Fill layers and overwrite them with new properties, then apply the changes, and voila everything is synced, and the new color is now available for all components that have a Color attribute in the overrides menu!

 Note: You can use gradients globally as well, just convert their layers to symbols and set new symbols size to 100x100.

-To add more colors go to the Symbols page and simply copy any color artboard Copy/Paste it and assign a new color for it. ✂️
+To add more colors go to the Symbols page and copy any color artboard Copy/Paste it and assign a new color for it. ✂️

-New born system elements even if they are just colors should follow a naming structure so the element fit the correct group, think about it as a path to describe your systems folder structure, so be sure to make the changes.
-For example, Color / Orange makes possible to find it in overrides of every other system element that have Color properties.
+Newborn system elements even if they are just colors should follow a naming structure, so the element fit the correct group, think about it as a path to describe your systems folder structure, so be sure to make the changes.
+For example, Color / Orange makes it possible to find it in overrides of every other system element that have Color properties.

 NOTE: the Fill style is used through the whole system and applied to all components as a Color attribute, this also includes Border style Shapes.

 (Such as buttons, alerts, badges or tags).

-Frames by default is using a simple font combination Roboto+Muli organized from H1 to H5 headers, a simple font combination can always help you to build eye catching typography for your project or just dribbble shot.
+Frames by default is using a simple font combination Roboto+Muli organized from H1 to H5 headers, and a simple font combination can always help you to build eye-catching typography for your project or just dribbble shot.
 So you can freely customize both the fonts or remove one of them if you need to.

 Typography system is built into shared styles with a simple structure: